Wealthy Affiliate is not a pyramid scheme and I'm going to prove it to you.

 Joining Wealthy Affiliate has been completely life-changing for me and if you're ready to build a real online business, I know it will be for you too.

-So, whatever your online income goals are, instead of second-guessing whether WA is legit or not, why not try it yourself for free?
-You can test drive the whole system without ever opening your wallet so you can see for yourself what it’s really all about.
+So, whatever your online income goals are, instead of second-guessing whether WA is legit or not, try it yourself for free.
+Test drive the whole system without ever opening your wallet so you can see for yourself what it's really about.

 What Do You Think?